juansjimenez/0hn0-puzzle-solver/README.md

 ## Solution

-The solution to this problem was implemented using *Backtracking*.
+The solution to this problem was implemented using *Backtracking* and can be found in the `src/0hn0/` directory.
 The following considerations were taken for the variables and their domains:
 * The color of each cell of the board is a variable.
 * Each assigned variable can have a blue or red color.